AidanDavid/development_vs_fertility/README.md

 # development_vs_fertility
 Setup:

-You can use requirements.txt to do this.
-Run the following in your console:
+To download the required libraries, run the following in your console:
 ```sh
 pip install -r requirements.txt
 ```